jtr13/EDAV/index.Rmd

 [![R Shirt](images/blue-r-shirt.png)](https://teespring.com/r-edav-info){target="_blank" class="active-banner"}
 </center>

 *P.S.
 Designing a cool shirt or sticker is a great addition to your community contribution.
-It has to be cool, though :)*
+It has to be cool, though <i class="far fa-smile"></i>*

 <!-- Contact -->
 ## Contact